Isaac-theori/BiasJailbreak/README.md

-# PCJailbreak
+# BiasJailbreak

-Welcome to the official repository for PCJailbreak.
-This repository contains all the necessary resources to get started with PCJailbreak, including source code, data, and visualizations.
+Welcome to the official repository for BiasJailbreak.
+This repository contains all the necessary resources to get started with BiasJailbreak, including source code, data, and visualizations.

-## PCJailbreak Overview
+## BiasJailbreak Overview
-PCJailbreak is a robust system designed to prevent malicious jailbreak attempts on AI models.
+BiasJailbreak is a robust system designed to prevent malicious jailbreak attempts on AI models.
 It utilizes advanced bias correction techniques to ensure the security and integrity of large language models.
 Below is an overview image representing our approach.

 <img src="img/fig_2.png" alt="Overview Image" width="70%">